akiver/cs-demo-manager/README.md

 #### How-to translate step by step

+**Please check issues to see if someone is already translating the app in your language and if it's not the case, create an issue to inform that you are working on it.**

 *I assume you have some basic knowledge of Git / GitHub.*

 1. Install [Git](https://git-scm.com/)
 2. Install [Multilingual App Toolkit v4](https://visualstudiogallery.msdn.microsoft.com/6dab9154-a7e1-46e4-bbfa-18b5e81df520) or the XLIFF files editor of your choice
 3. Fork the repository and [clone](https://help.github.com/articles/cloning-a-repository/) it on your computer
-4. Edit the .xlf files of your language
+4. Edit the .xlf files of your language (don't forget to update resources status: "Needs review" if you are not sure, "Final" otherwise)
 5. (Optional) Test your translations by building the app
 6. (Optional) Add your nickname to the translators array in the [app.cs](https://github.com/akiver/CSGO-Demos-Manager/blob/master/Manager/App.xaml.cs#L28) file.
 I will do it for you if you are not sure how to do it.
 7. Commit your changes